soxueren/atsd/api/sql/README.md

 For example, `period(1 HOUR)` starts at 0 minutes of each hour in the timespan.

-For time units DAY, WEEK, MONTH, QUARTER, and YEAR the start of the day is determined according to server time.
+For DAY, WEEK, MONTH, QUARTER, and YEAR units the start of the day is determined according to server timezone.

 The default `CALENDAR` alignment can be changed to `START_TIME`, `END_TIME`, or `FIRST_VALUE_TIME`.